tiagoc/BDI-RoadAdvisor/readme.txt

   specified in the POM before importing, but can also be changed later causing a reload of the dependencies in the IDE.

-* The 'src/main/java' folder contains a simple "Hello world!" agent.
+* The 'src/main/java' folder contains the project's source code.
-  As a default, compiled classes are placed by Maven in the 'target/classes' folder.

 * The 'default.settings.xml' is a preconfigured platform setting, that already includes the 'target/classes' folder